4. Working with the Browser

 Note that when a hidden unassigned color becomes assigned to a browser item, the Collections label for that color will be shown in the sidebar automatically.
 However, visible color labels are not automatically hidden if all their assignments are removed.

-5.4 Library
+4.4 Library

-• All — all items from every label of the browser in a single list with devices at the start and file types after.
+- All — all items from every label of the browser in a single list with devices at the start and file types after.

-• Drums — all of your drum presets.
+- Drums — all of your drum presets.
 This includes full drum kits, which are available as Drum Racks, at the top of the list, as well as single drum hits, which are shown after the Drum Rack presets.

-• Instruments — all of your Instrument Racks, as well as default Live instruments and their presets, organized by device (rather than by the type of sound.)
+- Instruments — all of your Instrument Racks, as well as default Live instruments and their presets, organized by device rather than by the type of sound.

-• Audio Effects — all of your Audio Effect Racks, as well as “raw” Live audio effects devices and presets.
+- Audio Effects — all of your Audio Effect Racks, as well as “raw” Live audio effects devices and presets.

-• MIDI Effects — all of your MIDI Effect Racks, as well as “raw” Live MIDI effects devices and presets.
+- MIDI Effects — all of your MIDI Effect Racks, as well as “raw” Live MIDI effects devices and presets.

-• Max for Live — all of your Max for Live (see ‘Max for Live’) devices and presets, as well as any Racks that are built with those devices.
+- Max for Live — all of your Max for Live devices and presets, as well as any Racks that are built with those devices.

-• Clips — all of your Live Clips.
+- Clips — all of your Live Clips.

-• Samples — all of your raw audio samples.
+- Samples — all of your raw audio samples.

-• Grooves — all of your Grooves (see ‘Using Grooves’).
+- Grooves — all of your grooves.

-By default all of the Library labels are visible in the browser.
+By default, all of the Library labels are visible in the browser.
 You can customize which labels are shown by clicking the Edit button that appears when hovering to the right of the Library header and then selecting or deselecting labels.

 When you are finished, click the “Done” button to exit Edit Mode.

-5.5 Places
+4.5 Places

 The Places labels contain your Live Packs, User Library, Current Project folder, and any external folders that you’ve added to the browser.
-Additionally, you can enable the Cloud or Push labels in Places via the corresponding Library Preferences options to access files from Ableton Cloud or your standalone Push in Live.
+Additionally, you can enable the Cloud or Push labels in Places via the corresponding Library Settings options to access files from Ableton Cloud or your standalone Push in Live.

 The actual contents of the Places section will vary depending on how you’ve configured your library, however, all of the available labels are as follows:

-• Packs — all Packs that come pre-installed with Live, any Packs that you’ve installed yourself, and available Pack updates and downloads.
+- Packs — all Packs that come pre-installed with Live, any Packs that you’ve installed yourself, and available Pack updates and downloads.

-• Cloud — your currently synced Note Sets are displayed here when you have enabled Ableton Cloud in Live and Note.
+- Cloud — your currently synced Note Sets are displayed here when you have enabled Ableton Cloud in Live and Note.

-• Push — all of your files from Push 3 are shown here when Push is connected in Standalone Mode.
+- Push — all of your files from Push 3 are shown here when Push is connected in Standalone Mode.

-• User Library — the User Library is the default location for items you save yourself, such as default presets, grooves, personalized Racks and device presets, samples, Live Clips, etc.
+- User Library — the User Library is the default location for items you save yourself, such as default presets, grooves, personalized Racks and device presets, samples, Live Clips, etc.

-• User Folder — specific folders from any of your hard drives that you’ve added to Live’s browser.
+- User Folder — specific folders from any of your hard drives that you’ve added to Live’s browser.

-• Add Folder — click this label to add a folder from any of your hard drives to Places.
+- Add Folder — click this label to add a folder from any of your hard drives to Places.

-5.5.1 Downloading and Installing Packs in the Browser
+4.5.1 Downloading and Installing Packs in the Browser

 The Packs label in the browser shows all Packs that come pre-installed with Live, any Packs that you’ve installed yourself, and available Pack updates and downloads.